 The URIs are highly contagious and can spread very quickly among the population.
 There is no particular method to avoid getting a URI.
 However, the following preventative practices can significantly reduce your risk of contracting an upper respiratory infection:

 - cover up your mouth and nose while sneezing or coughing

 - frequently wash your hands – exercise regularly

 - eat a healthy diet

 The upper respiratory infection was previously taken as lightly.
 It was thought to clear up on its own without any treatment.
 Some minor treatments were used to get relief from the discomfort caused by associating symptoms of URIs.
 However, with the recent advent of the novel coronavirus, things have not been the same.
 You need to be on your toes at all times.
-Even a slightest of the symptom needs to be taken seriously.
+Even the slightest symptoms need to be taken seriously.
 Get screened for the coronavirus if the infection is suspected.
 Practice social distancing and strictly follow protocols advised by healthcare professionals.

 Contact Text2MD today to learn more about our mobile health care services.